calcuis/option-swap/README.md

 The option swapping logic seems to be quite intricate and may be difficult to interpret without knowing the specific structure and properties of the "item" object.

-The initial outcome/demonstration of the above swapping mechanism can be inspected via the link belw:
+The initial outcome/demonstration of the above swapping mechanism can be inspected via the link below:

 https://op.calcuis.us